LeonEricsson/leonericsson.github.io/blog/2025-02-06-deepseekmath.md

 This formulation enabled the application of PPO on LLMs.

+Here’s a refined and more technically precise version of your passage:

+---

-One of the downsides of PPO is the need for a value function, or critic network, to be trained alongside the policy model, and to avoid over optimization of the reward model (especially true for LLMs) the standard approach is to add a per-token KL penalty from a reference model in the reward at each token.
-The regularizer is often the initial SFT model.
+One of the primary downsides of PPO is the requirement to train a value function (or critic network) alongside the policy model.
+To prevent reward model over-optimization—an issue particularly relevant for LLMs—the standard approach incorporates a per-token KL penalty from a reference model into the reward at each token.
+Typically, the reference model used for this regularization is the initial SFT model.

-As the value function employed in PPO is typically another model of comparable size as the policy model, it brings a substantial memory and computational burden.
-In standard PPO, the value function serves as a baseline for advantage estimation, helping to reduce variance in training.
-The advantage function measures how much better or worse a particular action is compared to expected performance, and the value function plays a crucial role in stabilizing this calculation.
-However, in traditional reinforcement learning settings like robotics or games, rewards are typically assigned at every step, making it straightforward to train a value function that predicts future rewards for each action.
-In contrast, reinforcement learning for LLMs operates differently.
-Instead of assigning rewards to every token, the reward model typically provides a single score for the entire generated sequence, meaning only the final token explicitly receives a reward.
-This creates a fundamental challenge: PPO relies on per-token advantage estimates, but since the value function is trained to predict future rewards, it has no clear target for intermediate tokens.
-Training a value model in this context is difficult because it must infer how the final reward should be distributed across the sequence, leading to high variance and instability.
-The value model struggles to learn meaningful token-wise predictions, which can degrade the quality of advantage estimation and make training unreliable.
+Since the value function in PPO is generally a model of comparable size to the policy model, it introduces significant computational and memory overhead.
+In standard PPO, the value function serves as a baseline for advantage estimation, reducing variance during training.
+The advantage function quantifies how much better or worse a particular action is compared to expected performance, with the value function playing a stabilizing role in this estimation.

+However, reinforcement learning for LLMs diverges from traditional RL settings like robotics or games, where step-wise rewards are assigned at every timestep, allowing straightforward training of a value function to predict future rewards for each action.
+In contrast, LLM reward models typically produce a single scalar reward for an entire sequence, meaning that only the final token explicitly receives a reward.
+This creates a fundamental problem: PPO relies on per-token advantage estimates, but the value function has no direct supervision for intermediate tokens.
+Training a value model under these conditions is inherently unstable, as it must infer the distribution of the final reward across the entire sequence, leading to high variance and unreliable training.
+The value model struggles to produce meaningful token-wise predictions, degrading advantage estimation quality and increasing training instability.

-Trajectory Collection for PPO Requires State-Value Estimates
+**Trajectory Collection for PPO Requires State-Value Estimates**

-Bootstrapping in Advantage Estimation Relies on Intermediate Values
+PPO requires trajectory collection with state-value estimates, which depend on a well-trained value function.
+However, in the context of LLM training, bootstrapping advantage estimation from intermediate token values is problematic due to the lack of direct token-level reward signals.
+The need to approximate per-token values from a single sequence-level reward further exacerbates variance and limits training efficiency.

+**Computational and Memory Overhead**

-In LLMs, the PPO value network is a separate model of similar size to the policy model, incurring a significant computation and memory overhead.
+In LLM training, the PPO value network is a separate model, often of similar size to the policy model, significantly increasing computational and memory costs.
+The additional burden of maintaining and updating a large-scale value network makes PPO resource-intensive, particularly when applied to large transformer-based models.

 ## grpo